Gary Gygax: TSR

 At the end of 1974, with sales of D&D skyrocketing, the future looked bright for Gygax and Kaye, who were only 36.
 But in January 1975, Kaye unexpectedly died of a heart attack.
 He had not made any specific provision in his will regarding his share of the company, simply leaving his entire estate to his wife Donna.
-Although she had worked briefly for TSR as an accountant, she did not share her husband's enthusiasm for gaming, and made clear that she would have anything to do with managing the company.
+Although she had worked briefly for TSR as an accountant, she did not share her husband's enthusiasm for gaming, and made clear that she would not have anything to do with managing the company.
 Gygax called her "less than personable...
 After Don died she dumped all the Tactical Studies Rules materials off on my front porch.
 It would have been impossible to manage a business with her involved as a partner."
-After Kaye's death, TSR was forced to relocate from Kaye's dining room to Gygax's basement.
+Gygax relocated TSR from the Kaye dining room to the basement at his own house.
 In July 1975, Gygax and Blume reorganized their company from a partnership to a corporation called TSR Hobbies.
 Gygax owned 150 shares, Blume the other 100 shares, and both had the option to buy up to 700 shares at any time in the future.
 But TSR Hobbies had nothing to publish—D&D was still owned by the three-way partnership of TSR, and neither Gygax nor Blume had the money to buy out Donna Kaye's shares.
 Blume persuaded a reluctant Gygax to allow his father, Melvin Blume, to buy Donna's shares, and those were converted to 200 shares in TSR Hobbies.
 In addition, Brian bought another 140 shares.
 These purchases reduced Gygax from majority shareholder in control of the company to minority shareholder; he effectively became the Blumes' employee.

 Gygax wrote the supplements Greyhawk, Eldritch Wizardry, and Swords & Spells for the original D&D game.
 With Brian Blume, he also designed the wild west-oriented role-playing game Boot Hill.
 The same year, Gygax created the magazine The Strategic Review with himself as editor.
 But wanting a more industry-wide periodical, he hired Tim Kask as TSR's first employee to change this magazine to the fantasy periodical The Dragon, with Gygax as writer, columnist, and publisher (from 1978 to 1981).
 The Dragon debuted in June 1976, and Gygax said of its success years later: "When I decided that The Strategic Review was not the right vehicle, hired Tim Kask as a magazine editor for Tactical Studies Rules, and named the new publication he was to produce The Dragon, I thought we would eventually have a great periodical to serve gaming enthusiasts worldwide ...
 At no time did I ever contemplate so great a success or so long a lifespan."

-In 1976, TSR moved out of Gygax's house into its first professional home, known as "The Dungeon Hobby Shop".
+TSR moved out from the Gygax house in 1976 into the first professional location it could call home, known as "The Dungeon Hobby Shop".
 Arneson was hired as part of the creative staff, but was let go after only ten months, another sign that Gygax and Arneson had creative differences over D&D.